InterView: Thalisha

 Thalisha: LOL.
 Thanks for the compliment.
 Well I don’t spend much time thinking about

-street anthems, ballads the whole package.
-Also I’m going to be bringing it
+anthems, ballads the whole package.
+Also I’m going to be

 TOV: Some people say they want to stay true to the game, but end up crossing over to mainstream.
 Do you see yourself as one of these people?
 Or do you see yourself keeping true to the streets and producing good hiphop/R&B?